jmbnscs/bms-customer/README.md

-# GSTech Billing Management System REST API
+# GSTech Billing Management System Customer UI

 *A Capstone Project Presented to the
 Faculty of the College of Computer and Information Sciences (CCIS),